CL-CHEN-Lab/RepliSeq/README.md

 ## Usage :

-We propose an overview of some function usage.
-For extended documentation, please refer to the Vignette *how-to-use*.
+Check out the vignette for extended documentation.

-#### readRS(path_data,fractions):
+#### Loading repliseq data :

-This function reads Repli-seq assays from multiple files (one file for one fraction) and outputs a dataframe from it.
+The function *readRS(path_data,fractions)* reads Repli-seq assays from multiple files (one file per fraction) and returns a dataframe.
-It requires bedgraph inputs [(see bedgraph spec)](http://genome.ucsc.edu/goldenPath/help/bedgraph.html) with a one line header but **no other comments** such as:
+It requires bedgraph inputs [(see bedgraph spec)](http://genome.ucsc.edu/goldenPath/help/bedgraph.html) with a one line header but no other comments such as:

-track 	type=bedGraph 	name=NT_chr22-s1	description=50kbprofile
+track 	type=bedGraph 	name=NT_chr22-s1	description=50kb
 chr22	0	50000	0
 chr22	50000	100000	0